 Elizabeth Haines is a historian of science and Vice-Chancellor’s Fellow at the University of Bristol.
 Her interdisciplinary interest in the materiality of knowledge production draws strongly on her education in Fine Arts.
 One strand of her research focuses on mapping and the lived experience of land rights in postcolonial Africa.
 In another strand of research she has been exploring what scholars can learn about the past by using objects as a historical source.
 Elizabeth is currently working on projects with the Science Museum Group, Bristol Museums Archives and Galleries, and National Museums, Kenya.”

-Sánchez holds an MA in Art History, Theory and Criticism from the School of the Art Institute of Chicago, where she wrote her thesis Globe Trotting: Gabriel Orozco’s Global Nomadism.
+Sánchez also holds an MA in Art History, Theory and Criticism from the School of the Art Institute of Chicago, where she wrote her thesis Globe Trotting: Gabriel Orozco’s Global Nomadism.
 Her writing and criticism have appeared in exhibition catalogues and journals, including a recent interview with Stan Douglas in Samuel Beckett and Contemporary Art (2017).
-Marisa has taught art history as Sessional Faculty at Emily Carr University of Art + Design, Vancouver.
+Marisa teaches art history as a Sessional Lecturer at UBC and at Emily Carr University of Art + Design, Vancouver.
 She serves as Chair on the Public Art Committee for the City of Vancouver.
 She is currently a member of Doryphore Independent Curators Collective, Vancouver.

-Susanne Weiß is a an independent curator based in Berlin.
-She has been director of the Heidelberger Kunstverein from 2012 to the end of 2016, where she developed a programme and a series of curatorial formats that follow process-oriented and experimental approaches.
+Susanne Weiß is a curator based in Berlin and works since 2017 at the Burg Giebichenstein – University of Art and Design Halle.
+Her current exhibition “Who we are and what we do – in the middle of the museum” (9.8.2019 – 30.10.2020) at the Mitte Museum in Berlin-Wedding brings contemporary art in dialog with the artefacts of the museum and in relationship with the main workings fields of a museum.
+Her travelling exhibition “The Event of a Thread”, which she curated together with Inka Gressel (ifa), has set off in autumn 2017 at Kunsthaus Dresden and travelled since to Kuwait City, Istanbul and Beer Sheva.
+She has been director of the Heidelberger Kunstverein from 2012 to the end of 2016, where she developed a program and a series of curatorial formats that follow process-oriented and experimental approaches.
 She has presented solo-shows with Ulf Aminde, Heide Hinrichs, Melton Prior Institute, Aurélien Froment, Astrid S. Klein, Stuart Sherman and Annette Weisser amongst others.
 In autumn 2013 she has been a stipend of the cultural academy in Tarabya, Istanbul.
 From 2009 – 2010 she was working for the Goethe Institut Abu Dhabi in Sharjah at the Sharjah Museums Department.
 Since 2007 she is a member of the RealismusStudio of the nGbK Berlin.
 From to 2007 – 2008 she was deputy director of the Kunsthaus Dresden – Städtische Galerie für Gegenwartskunst.
 Susanne Weiß is a museologist and has been working since 1996 in various contexts and places like London, Oxford, Jerusalem, Wien, Dresden, Sharjah and Berlin.
 See also http://www.mukimaki.de/